-Case 5: NLB greater than MDTS and Non-MDTS Command Size Limits Not Supported(M, OF)
+Case 5: NLB greater than MDTS and Non-MDTS Command Size Limits Not Supported (M, OF)

-- 1. Check the DMRL, DMRSL, and DMSL fields.
-If these fields are set to non zero values this test is not applicable. - 2.
-Check the ONCS field to determine if the DUT supports the Write Uncorrectable command.
+- 1. Check the WUSL fields.
+If this field is set to a non-zero value this test is not applicable. - 2.
+Check that the ONCS field bit 1 is set to 1 to determine if the DUT supports the Write Uncorrectable command.
 If the DUT does not support the Write Uncorrectable command this test is not applicable. - 3.
 Check the MDTS value reported by the DUT in the Identify Controller Data Structure.
 If MDTS is set to 0 (unlimited) then this test case is not applicable. - 4.
 Configure the NVMe Host to issue a Write Uncorrectable command to a particular LBA on the NVMe Device.
-NLB should be greater than MDTS. - 5.
-Configure the NVMe Host to issue Read commands for the LBAs on which the Write Uncorrectable command was performed.
+NLB should be greater than MDTS. - Configure the NVMe Host to issue Read commands for the LBAs on which the Write Uncorrectable command was performed.
 Ensure that the NVMe Host issues Read commands to all LBAs affected by the Write Uncorrectable command.

-- 1. Verify that after the completion of the command, the controller posts a completion queue entry to the associated I/O Completion Queue indicating the status of Successful for the Write Uncorrectable command.
+- Verify that after the completion of the command, the controller posts a completion queue entry to the associated I/O Completion Queue indicating the status of Successful for the Write Uncorrectable command.
 The DUT is expected to ignore the NLB/MDTS conflict since MDTS does not affect the Write Uncorrectable command. - 2.
 Verify that the completion queue entry returned for the Read commands indicate Unrecovered Read Error status.

-Case 6: NSID=FFFFFFFh, SLBA In Range, NLB Valid (M, OF-FYI)
+Case 6: NSID=FFFFFFFFh, SLBA In Range, NLB Valid (M, OF-FYI)